mdavlatov/mdavlatov/README.md

 # Hi there 👋

-> "You have power over your mind — not outside events.
-Realize this, and you will find strength."
+> “You have power over your mind — not outside events.
+Realize this, and you will find strength.”
-- Marcus Aurelius
+― Marcus Aurelius

 I am a lifelong learner with passion in coding.
 I am Mehrob Davlatov an IOS Developer 👨🏻‍💻  based in sunny Dushanbe. 🇹🇯